Highlights of the Program

 Emerald Packaging, Inc.

-• The growing influence of regulations such as PCR requirements, alongside major questions around cost and responsibility
+• Examining the growing influence of regulations such as PCR requirements, alongside major questions around cost and responsibility

-• Challenges emerging from EPR policies, with California offering a clear example of regulatory complexity
+• Exploring challenges emerging from EPR policies, with California offering a clear example of regulatory complexity

-• Real progress toward circularity through large-scale shifts from virgin polyethylene to post-consumer recycled materials in packaging
+• Noting real progress toward circularity through large-scale shifts from virgin polyethylene to post-consumer recycled materials in packaging

-• Remaining gaps in the recycling system, sustainability pressures, and the reasons some companies are scaling back their commitments
+• Highlighting remaining gaps in the recycling system, sustainability pressures, and why some companies are scaling back their commitments

 Q&A SESSION ON PACKAGING REGULATION AND INDUSTRY CHANGE